PRESS RELEASE: Update Regarding Gary Ridgway Transfer

 The Washington Department of Corrections transferred Gary Ridgway to the U.S. Penitentiary in Florence, Colorado on May 14, 2015 for reasons of security management.

-DOC is required by the U.S. Constitution to provide for the safety of all offenders in its custody.
+DOC is required by the U.S. Constitution to provide for the safety of all inmates in its custody.

 Ridgway had been in a maximum custody cell at the Washington State Penitentiary since his conviction in 2004.
 Even then, there were security concerns for both Ridgway, and the staff who escorted him when he was outside his cell.